How to Explain Your Reasons for Leaving a Job (With Examples)May 27, 2020

 - Does your current situation align with these answers?
 Why or why not?

-After you’ve written your answers down, circle a couple key reasons you want to give in your interview.
+After you’ve written your answers down, circle a couple of key reasons you want to give in your interview.
 You should select reasons that stand out as professional rather than personal.
-For example, you may be looking for a new job because of a recent life change such as a marriage or move—these are not the reasons you should lead with in the interview.
+For example, you may be looking for a new job because of a recent life change such as a marriage or move—these are not the reasons you should lead within the interview.

 How to frame your reasons for leaving a job